nino-t/nino-t.github.io/index.md

 Develop what you need.

-`<me>` I'm a developer, so I know how to create your website to run across devices using the latest technologies available.
+`<me>` I'm a developer, so I know how to create your web and app to run across devices using the latest technologies available.